S&P 500, Dow start month on strong footing, growth stocks lag

-(Reuters) - The S&P 500 and the Dow indexes rose on Monday amid a largely upbeat earnings season, while the Nasdaq came under pressure from declines in some high-flying growth stocks, as the rotation into cyclical and “reopening” stocks continued.
+The S&P 500 and the Dow indexes ended higher on Monday amid a largely upbeat earnings season, while the Nasdaq came under pressure from declines in some high-flying growth stocks, as the rotation into cyclical and "reopening" stocks continued.

-Economy-sensitive cyclical S&P 500 sectors such as consumer staples, energy, industrials and materials outperformed sectors housing growth stocks, including technology and communication services, by early afternoon.
+Economy-sensitive cyclical S&P 500 sectors such as consumer staples (.SPLRSC), energy (.SPNY), and materials (.SPLRCM) outperformed sectors housing growth stocks, including technology (.SPLRCM) and communication services, (.SPLRCL).

+"All of those names that are having outsized gain today are as a result of economic reopening optimism, and people getting out of the house spending money on things," said Michael James, managing director of equity trading at Wedbush Securities.

-The Nasdaq index fell as megacap technology stocks, including Amazon.com Inc, Alphabet Inc, Facebook Inc and Microsoft Corp, traded lower despite largely upbeat results.
+The Nasdaq index (.IXIC) fell as megacap technology stocks, including Amazon.com Inc (AMZN.O), Alphabet Inc (GOOGL.O), Facebook Inc (FB.O) and Microsoft Corp (MSFT.O), traded lower despite largely upbeat results.

 The stocks have struggled to maintain the upward trajectory coming into reporting season.
-Chipmakers also fell, with the Philadelphia SE Semiconductor index down 1.5%.
+Chipmakers also fell, with the Philadelphia SE Semiconductor index (.SOX) down.

 "This is now the fourth straight quarter of earnings just absolutely crushing estimates," said Ross Mayfield, investment strategy analyst at Baird.
 "I think there just continues to be an underestimation of how strong this rally and how strong the economy is rebounding."